y-yildirim/wallet/README.md

 [**Netlify Link**](https://emark-multisig-wallet.netlify.app/)

-- Metamask must be installed to be able to open application.
+- Metamask must be installed and connected to Kovan network to be able to open the application.
 - As your address is not defined as an approver while the contract is being deployed, you cannot create and approve a transfer.

 ## Local Run